mpram/Azure-Defender-for-IoT/Before HOL/Microsoft Defender for IoT BHOL.md

 1. In the Azure Portal, create a new Resource Group.
 From the home Page, select **+ Create a Resource**, in the search box type **Resource Group**, then select **Create**.

     In the next window, select your subscription, assign a name to the resource group **rg-md4iot+SUFFIX**, select a location near you and click on **Review + Create**.
-Once you passed the validation, click **create** again.
+Once you passed the validation, click **create**.
 Note, the resource group name needs to be unique within your subscription.
 That is why we suggest to add a suffix, for instance your initials followed by a number.

     ![RG Create](./images/ABT01-01-rg-create.png 'Create a Resource Group')